Horizon 8 Architecture

 True SSO uses SAML, where Workspace ONE is the Identity Provider (IdP) and the Horizon Connection Server is the Service Provider (SP).
 True SSO generates unique, short-lived certificates to manage the login process.

-Figure 23: True SSO Logical Architecture
+Figure 21: True SSO Logical Architecture

-Table 14: Implementation Strategy for SSO
+Table 13: Implementation strategy for SSO

-Decision | True SSO was configured and enabled. |
+True SSO was configured and enabled.

-Justification | This feature allows SSO to Horizon resources when launched from Omnissa Access, even when the user does not authenticate with Active Directory credentials. |
+This feature allows SSO to Horizon resources when launched from Omnissa Access, even when the user does not authenticate with Active Directory credentials.

 True SSO requires the Horizon Enrollment Server service to be installed using the Horizon installation media.

-True SSO Components
+True SSO components

 For True SSO to function, several components must be installed and configured within the environment.
 This section discusses the design options and details the design decisions that satisfy the requirements.